Linear Algebra

 Formally speaking, linear algebra is the study of linear transformations on finite-dimensional vector spaces.
 While that may sound intimidating right now, there’s no need to worry.
 We’ll build everything from the ground up, starting with simple ideas and gradually layering on more powerful concepts.
 Each new idea will act like an upgrade, expanding the kinds of problems we’re able to tackle.

-So, let’s begin at the foundation.
+Now, let’s begin at the foundation.